HULKs/hulk/docs/workflow/competition.md

 ### Logführer

-Is responsible during the game for observing the game and noting down important events and things that need to be improved.
+Is responsible for observing the game and noting down important events and things that need to be improved.

 ### Head-of-Robots (HoR)